 I found myself in a funk.
-I was overweight by about 50 pounds, could no longer run up stairs, had trouble leaning over to tie my shoes, was lethargic, was depressed, and had a bad case of brain fog.
-After floundering around, trying to fix all this with medication, great cabernet sauvignon, and chocolate cake (!), I decided that perhaps a more healthy approach was in order (ya think?!).
+I was overweight by about 50 pounds, could no longer run up stairs, had trouble leaning over to tie my shoes, was exhausted, was depressed, and had a bad case of brain fog.
+After floundering around, trying to fix all this with medication, yoyo-dieting, and cheating, I finally decided that perhaps a more healthy approach was in order (ya think?!).
 Something that would support weight loss, but also my life.

 I love research, so that’s what I did, and decided to follow the Dr. Eades’ Protein Power program. the Atkins program would have worked just as well, but Protein Power was where I finally landed.

 I wanted to (A) have more energy, (B) beef up my immune system, (C) lower my blood sugar and blood pressure, (D) increase my cardiovascular health, (E) combat my allergies, and (F) lose weight…and I did.
 Here are a few simple tips I used to speed up my metabolism and lose some of the extra baggage I had carried around for much too long.

 The good news—the heavier you are, the faster you’ll lose weight…at least until you’re close to your goal weight 🙂